ownlifeful/Graph-Undirected-Hamiltonicity/README.md

 This software is copyright (c) 2016 by Ashwin Dixit.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
-See LICENSE.